top of page

 So how do we make these adjustments?

-It’s actually pretty simple: in Example 1, you need to introduce more pauses to give room for
+It’s actually pretty simple: in Example 1, we need to introduce more pauses to give us time to monitor our language while speaking.
+A

-monitoring your language while speaking.
-A common misinterpretation is that students get bored if we pause, but the judicious use of pauses and silence in our speech, as well as slowing down, as mentioned in my last post, will improve your communicative competence no end.
-And one thing I teach, and show my clients, is that a pause is never as long as you think it is when speaking.
+common misinterpretation is that our interlocutor or audience will get bored if we pause, but the judicious use of pauses and silence in our speech, as well as slowing down, as mentioned in my last post, will improve your communicative competence no end.
+And one thing I teach, and show, my clients is that a pause is never as long as you think it is when speaking.